U.S. Women favorites to win 2019 FIFA Women's World Cup

 The team has played 10 matches in 2019 leading up to this year's World Cup, winning seven of them.
 They enter the tournament on a six-game win streak, scoring 23 times, but conceding only three goals in those matches.

 The U.S. women will begin play in Group F, the last of the six groups to play.
 They will play one match each against ninth-ranked Sweden, Thailand (34) and Chile (39).
-Here is the schedule for their first three matches in the group stage.
+Here is when the USWNT will play their first three matches in the group stage.

 United States vs. Thailand